Coly010/github-user-search/README.md

   - Cypress e2e testing out of the box
   - Jest unit testing out of the box
   - Prettier config for consistent code style across the team
+- GraphQL with [Apollo](https://www.apollographql.com/docs/angular/) for powerful API calls!
 - [Angular Material](https://material.angular.io) used for UI Library
-  - Not only does it provide pre-created components matching Material Design
-  - It also provides some a11y benefits
+  - Not only does it provide pre-created components matching Material Design, it also provides some a11y benefits
 - [NgRx](https://ngrx.io/) is used as the state management solution
 - [Transloco](https://ngneat.github.io/transloco/) used as the I18n solution
   - Languages supported are English and Spanish (NOTE: the Spanish translations will be far from accurate)